pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add an elif-statement to the inner if/then code block in the "when I receive 'water_soil'" in the `Soil` sprite.
+Add an elif-statement to the inner if statement in the "when I receive 'water_soil'" in the `Soil` sprite.
-In it, check if the soil's costume name is "tree_seedling.png".
+In it, check if the soil's costume name is `tree_seedling.png`.

 {{< learner-task-help >}}